The Amazing Streaming Balancing Act

 When it comes to attribution, one could never make the case that TV and digital marketing could be evaluated using the same metrics.
 That’s changed with what we’ve done with Performance TV.

 We’ve got pretty sharp engineering and product teams, and they’ve managed to fully integrate Performance TV into Google Analytics.
 That’s an exclusive feature﹣it’s not available with any other Connected TV ad solution﹣and it’s broken down the barriers between TV and digital advertising.
-Marketers can now get a sense of their TV advertising right alongside their display, search, and social campaigns.
+Marketers can now get a sense of their TV advertising right alongside their campaigns on channels like search and social.
 We believe Connected TV should be treated like any other digital performance channel, so we’ve designed technology to treat it like one.

 If you’re interested in video retargeting with Connected TV, it’s best to think of it like this.
 Think of it like any other digital channel; you get all the advantages of a digital campaign like retargeting site visitors (try doing that with a traditional TV commercial) and precise measurement (you can track every metric you can with digital campaigns).
 Combine that with a quality ad experience, and you’ve got a potent retargeting channel that can grab viewers’ attention and drive them to your site to convert.